Skip to main content

 Location: Santa Clara, CA

 Founded in 1851, SCU is located in Silicon Valley, and brings the high-tech power of its home to a cutting-edge curriculum.
 A Jesuit school, the university welcomes students of all faiths and backgrounds.
-SCU has received an Excellence in Diversity Award and was named a Sierra Magazine “Cool School” for Sustainability for four consecutive years.
+SCU has received an Excellence in Diversity Award and has been named a Sierra Magazine “Cool School” for Sustainability multiple times.

 Learn more about Santa Clara and see your chances of acceptance.